kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 ### Placeholder agent

-You cannot queue a build on an empty Agent pool because Azure Pipelines cannot validate the pool matches the requirements for the build.
+You cannot queue an Azure Pipelines job on an empty agent pool because Azure Pipelines cannot validate if the pool matches the requirements for the job.
 When you try to do this you will encounter the following error:

 > ##[error]No agent found in pool keda-demo which satisfies the specified demands: Agent.Version -gtVersion 2.163.1

-You can however use a workaround to register an agent as a placeholder, you are able to queue builds on an agent pool with no online agents.
+You can however use a workaround to register an agent as a placeholder, you are able to queue jobs on an agent pool with no online agents.
 Make sure you don't execute any cleanup code in your container to unregister the agent when removing it to keep the placeholder agent registerd in the agent pool.

 ### ScaledJobs in action